FurrySparkle/surplex-io.github.io/index.md

 >
 > This is the docs site for your VR tracking shoes!

-There are three steps required before starting to use your VR tracking shoes.
+When you receive your Surplex VR Tracking shoes, they are not charged fully.
+Before starting, please charge them to Full (Green Light).
+Once you have done so, there are three steps required before starting to use your VR tracking shoes:

 1. Download Compatible [SteamVR driver].
 2. Retrieve your home [Wi-Fi] information and [upload] them into Surplex shoes.